adamenger/knife-ec2-cook/README.md

 Usage
 ====

-This plugin assumes a few things.
-One assumption is that you already have a node configuration file for the node you want to cook and that it's placed under ~/.chef/nodes/<your_env>/<your_app>.json.
+One assumption this plugin makes is that you already have a node configuration file for the node you want to cook and that it's placed under ~/.chef/nodes/<your_env>/<your_app>.json.
 With that in mind, here is an example node file for you to use if you don't have one already.

+### Environment Variables

+Export these in your ~/.zshrc or ~/.bashrc

+export AWS_ACCESS_KEY_ID=your-key
+export WS_SECRET_ACCESS_KEY=your-secret-key

+## Example JSON node file
 ```
 {
   "run_list":